mattsoftware/SmartTechDiscovery/byTechnology/RaspPython/DT-yStockQuotes/README.md

 CONTENTS
 ========
 Simple python programs for retrieval of stockquotes from Yahoo.
+Some of these programs will run on any python-enabled platform.

 More: See comments in the code.